Before you even bother to investigate one, here are some patterns to look for which are telltale signs:

 The largest variety is called “Scent of First Love” (Hatsukoi No Kaori) and it was created by Miyoshi Agritech Co.
 You won’t find them for sale at grocery stores.
 They’re only sold at high-end department stores in Japan.

-There is also “White Jewel” (Shiroi Houseki) which is about twice the size of these.
+There is also “White Jewel” (Shiroi Houseki) which is about twice the size of those.

-Is it genetically modified?
+Is the white strawberry genetically modified?
 Nope.
 Believe it or not, the plants which produce these were created over a period of nearly 20 years using conventional cultivation methods.
 (1)

 Miyoshi considers their process proprietary and in turn, hasn’t published much detail on it.